 Barclays Bank has a fairly standard set of CD terms, ranging from three months to five years.
 Unlike others on this list, there is no minimum balance required to open a certificate of deposit with Barclays.
 They are about as traditional a bank as you get.

 The BBVA Bank CD is another one of our favorites.
 They pay solid rates for multiple term CDs.
 That’s much higher than online savings accounts.
 They also have great CD rates of other terms of their CD products as well.

 Capital One is famous for its credit cards, but it has been expanding with CD rates.
 There is no minimum deposit, which make these CDs comparable to Barclays’ CDs.
 What you get with Capital One is comfort of a traditional bank with a new online spin.

 Read our full Capital One review here.

 Discover was one of the first credit card companies turned bank.
-While discover does have many of the same products as the others, they also offer one of the longer term CDs we've seen.
-They offer a 10 year term.
+While Discover does have many of the same products as the others, they also offer one of the longer term CDs we've seen.
+They currently offer a 10 year term.
 That might be a little long for some, but the option is out there.